salesforce/rules_spring/README.md

 The Salesforce *springboot* rule can be found, along with documentation, in this location:
 - [springboot](springboot): a Bazel extension to build and package Spring Boot applications

-The *springboot* rule runs on any version of Bazel 1.2.1 or higher.
+:fire: this Git repository was renamed from *bazel-springboot-rule* to *rules_spring* on March 17, 2021.
+This was done to follow published Bazel naming conventions for external rules.
+Testing indicated that this change should be transparent to your builds because GitHub implements redirects.
+But let us know if this change caused you issues by posting to the [Git repo rename issue](https://github.com/salesforce/rules_spring/issues/97).

 ### Support and Ongoing Development

 This rule was developed and is supported by Salesforce.
-If you have any issues with this repository, please create a [GitHub Issue](https://github.com/salesforce/bazel-springboot-rule/issues).
+If you have any issues with this repository, please create a [GitHub Issue](https://github.com/salesforce/rules_spring/issues).
 We will try to quickly address problems and answer questions.

-Ongoing development is planned and tracked using this GitHub repository's [Project Manager](https://github.com/salesforce/bazel-springboot-rule/projects).
+Ongoing development is planned and tracked using this GitHub repository's [Project Manager](https://github.com/salesforce/rules_spring/projects).
 To see what bug fixes and new features are planned, consult the roadmaps located there.

 :octocat: Please do us a **huge favor**.
 If you think this project could be useful for you, now or in the future, please hit the **Star** button at the top.
 That helps us advocate for more time and resources on this project.
 Thanks!